CSymeou/laratest/README.md

 ## Accessing the application

-I've made a remote deployment at  [http://laratest.blupath.co.uk](https://www.techiediaries.com/laravel/how-to-install-bootstrap-in-laravel-6-7-by-example/).
+I've made a remote deployment at [http://laratest.blupath.co.uk](http://laratest.blupath.co.uk).

 You can clone this repository on your own local dev environment to test the app out.
 You will need to set up an .env file to define your database connection.
-You can download my example .env from here.
+You can download my example .env from [here](https://www.dropbox.com/sh/qr1113xgfblm2uf/AABsV0M9JHjatbA82QT1yPJxa?dl=0).

-You can also get the application as a docker image from christossymeou/laratest.
+You can also get the application as a docker image by pulling the public image christossymeou/laratest.
 You can find a docker-compose.yml file from here.

 Further down this document I have also set instructions for deployment on an nginx server with Docker.

 ## Domain Model

-You can find a simple visual representation of the Domain Model here.
+See also a simple visual representation of the DB [here](https://www.dropbox.com/sh/qr1113xgfblm2uf/AABsV0M9JHjatbA82QT1yPJxa?dl=0).

 I used 3 Models: